 Hoi An in 3 words: Colourful, Enchanting, Quaint

 6. Nha Trang

 We were lucky enough to be staying at the idyllic Six Senses Ninh Van Bay as part of my collaboration with Kuoni.
 The resort is actually a 20-minute boat ride away from Nha Trang in a location all of its own.
-Because of where we stayed, I can’t really comment much on Nha Trang itself, but keep an eye out for a full review and video of our Ninh Van Bay experience coming to the blog soon!
+Because of where we stayed, I can’t really comment much on Nha Trang itself, but be sure to read my full review of Six Senses Ninh Van Bay

 How many nights: 2 (but would recommend 3 or 4 for a relaxing beach break)